Independent Damp Surveyors

 The most common cause of condensation is our own behaviour.
 Condensation comes from airborne moisture generated within, rather than outside of, the home.
 This moisture is usually steam from showers, baths, cooking, or other everyday household occurrences.
 This doesn’t mean you should stop using hot water, of course—but it is important to tackle condensation before it spreads and potentially causes structural damage to your property.

 Moisture becoming trapped inside and condensing is often due to an increase in levels of insulation and the blocking of draughts.
 Although insulation is great for keeping our heating bills low, there is a balance to be struck here.
-Some ventilation is important—for example, opening windows for even a few short minutes a day can prevent too much condensation from forming.
-Wiping condensation from windows using a piece of kitchen roll or a towel can also help.

 If condensation is not dealt with and is allowed to spread, it can lead to mould growing on surfaces.
 Not only can mould cause unsightly stains (in some cases permanent) and affect our health, but it can also penetrate walls and damage the integrity of structures in the same way that other forms of damp can.
 This extremely common and seemingly minor problem can actually have severe consequences over time if not addressed.